Delightful NightLife news, delivered weekly.

 A few don't-miss NightLife details:

-- NightLife guests are no longer required to provide proof of full vaccination or a recent negative test.
+- Effective September 16, NightLife guests will no longer be required to provide proof of full vaccination or a recent negative test.
 We still strongly encourage all guests to stay up-to-date on their vaccinations, and to mask up indoors.
 As always, if you’re feeling under the weather, please NightLife another time.
 View health and safety information here.

 - Last entry into the rainforest exhibit is 7:30 pm—our animals need their sleep.

 - Morrison Planetarium is now open at NightLife with 4 showtimes.
 To maximize staff and guest safety, planetarium passes are required and capacity is limited.
 Passes are available online in advance for an additional $5 while supplies last to reserve a seat at a 6:30, 7:30, 8:30, or 9:30 pm planetarium show.
 Please see our FAQs for more details.
 (Please note: A limited number of standby seats will be available for all showtimes as space allows on a first-come, first-served basis.
 Food and drink are not permitted inside the planetarium.)

 - Beverages are available at various bars throughout the building, but food must enjoyed outdoors or in the Academy Cafe only.

 - NightLife is for adults 21+ only.
 Photo ID required.

 - Still have Qs?
 See our FAQs here.